Third-Party Risk Management Frameworks: An Overview

 • Intellectual Property

-One of the most frequent complaints about the assessment process is that it is time-consuming for vendors to complete without outstanding business value to their organization.
 TPRM isn’t just about ensuring that a partnership does not expose your organization to intolerable risk potential; it is also about rewarding vendors that reduce your organization's risks through their practices.
-That’s why it’s important to select the correct TPRM framework and understand its impact on your ecosystem of external vendors.
-When you are selecting the frameworks to help build your TPRM program, consider the following:
+That’s why selecting the correct TPRM framework and understanding its impact on your ecosystem of external vendors is essential.
+When you are choosing the frameworks to help build your TPRM program, consider the following:

 • How does the framework integrate with your existing workflows?